 4.1 Your personal information will only be stored and processed within the European Union.

-4.2 This website is hosted by GoDaddy Operating Company Inc on a server within the European Union.
+4.2 This website is hosted on a Microsoft Azure server within the European Union.

 5 How do we keep your personal information secure?

 5.1 The website and server have appropriate technical and organisational measures in place to protect against unauthorised or unlawful use of your personal information as well as the accidental loss, destruction or damage of your personal information whilst under our control.

 6 Do we share your personal information with anyone else?

 6.1.
 We may disclose your personal information to third parties:

 If all or substantially all of our assets are acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets.